alekseyl/niceql/README.md

 This is a small, nice, simple and zero dependency solution for SQL prettifying for Ruby.
 It can be used in an irb console without any dependencies ( run bin/console and look for examples ).

 Any reasonable suggestions are welcome.

-**Please pay attention: even though issue https://github.com/alekseyl/niceql/issues/16 is resolved still potentially UPDATE or INSERT request might corrupt your data, please don't patch pg_adapter on production!**

 ## Before/After
 ### SQL prettifier: